ARM-software/arm-trusted-firmware/docs/porting-guide.md

 providing the warm-boot entry-point addresses.

-### Function: plat_match_rotpk()

-    Argument : const unsigned char *, unsigned int Return   : int

-This function is mandatory when Trusted Board Boot is enabled.
-It receives a pointer to a buffer containing a signing key and its size as parameters and returns 0 (success) if that key matches the ROT (Root Of Trust) key stored in the platform.
-Any other return value means a mismatch.

 ### Function: plat_get_rotpk_info()

     Argument : void *, void **, unsigned int *, unsigned int *